-The collections of the University of Arkansas Arthropod Museum date back to the beginning of the College of Agriculture.
+The collections of The University of Arkansas System Division of Agriculture’s Arthropod Museum date back to the beginning of the College of Agriculture.
 The Arkansas Agricultural Experiment Station was established in 1888.
 In 1905, Colonel W. G. Vincenheller, Station director, successfully lobbied in Little Rock for financial support.
 The bill that appropriated funds for buildings and maintenance also established the College of Agriculture.
 Departments devoted to entomology as well as horticulture, agronomy, animal husbandry, and other agricultural subjects were soon organized.
 The early faculty was composed, for the most part, of Station staff.

 David G. Hall joined the Department in 1926.
 He added to the Diptera collection, largely in the families Syrphidae, Asilidae, Tabanidae, and Sarcophagidae.
 Hall resigned in 1928, to be succeeded by Dr. H. H. Schwardt, who added substantial amounts of reared tabanid material to the collection.
 Schwardt remained with the Department for 10 years and was later replaced by Dr. W. R. Horsfall.
 The collection grew with his work on the mosquitoes of Arkansas (Kumpe 1932).